 The Warrior Queens by Antonia Fraser is about Cleopatra and other female leaders.

 Antony and Cleopatra by Adrian Goldsworthy.
-Dual biography that goes beyond myth and dispels misconceptions.
+Dual biography that dispels misconceptions.

 Cleopatra and Antony: Power, Love, and Politics in the Ancient World by Diana Preston.
 The story of the world's best-remembered celebrity couple, set against the political backdrop of their time.

 Antony & Cleopatra by Patricia Southern.
-Cleopatra was determined to reconstitute the ancient empire of the Ptolemies, a goal Mark Antony worked diligently to achieve.
-But their blending of politics and romance led to the ruin of their lives.
+Cleopatra and Mark Antony's blending of politics and romance ruined of their lives.

 Life of Antony by Plutarch, edited by C.B.R.
 Pelling.
 One of the best ancient sources for information on Cleopatra and Mark Antony.
 Plutarch lived a century after Cleopatra.